 When are the Races Held?

 Snake boat races are mostly held from July to September, with the exact dates varying each year depending on the phase of the moon.
 The exception is the Nehru Trophy Boat Race, which is always held on the second Saturday of August.
-Snake boat races are the highlight of the Onam Festival in August/September, particularly the Aranmula Boat Race, which takes place mid way through the 10 day celebrations.
+Snake boat races are the highlight of the Onam Festival in August or September, particularly the Aranmula Boat Race, which takes place mid way through the 10 day celebrations.
 Many other boat races are also held during the festival along the backwaters at Kottayam, Payippad, and Champakkulam.
-The Champakkulam Moolam is held in late June or early July, and the Payippad Jalotsavam is held in September.
+The Champakkulam Moolam is held in late June or early July, and the Payippad Boat Race is held in late August or early September.

 Kerala Tourism has a calendar of snake boat race dates each year on their website.